-Lacking the confidence to take a shot at New York City radio, given a none-too-prestigious removal from WNCN, and the eye-lid blink of two weeks at WNRC, I started reading trade papers looking for openings near enough to not have to commute upstate nor across the Hudson…although soon enough I was under that river.
+Lacking the confidence to take a shot at New York City radio, given a none-too-prestigious removal from WNCN, and the eyelid blink of two weeks at WNRC, I started reading trade papers looking for openings near enough to not have to commute upstate or across the Hudson…although soon enough I was under that river.

-WHLI, Hempstead needed someone to fill in during summer vacation time.
-It was a pop music station close in content to WOND and that experience plus my style and voice got me the job.
+WHLI, Hempstead (NY) needed someone to fill in during summer vacation time.
+It was a pop music station close in content to WOND, and that experience plus my style and voice got me the job.

 WHLI’s major value to the community was its full-time news staff.
 There were newscasts every hour where the news guys wrote and read their stuff, taking material from AP and United Press for national and international stories while also adding some local stories.
 Re-writes from local newspapers or their own actual reporting.
-Stan Bernard ,who went on to a more significant job at WINS (“You give us twenty-two minutes; we’ll give you the world”) was on the news staff.
+Stan Bernard, who went on to a more significant job at WINS (“You give us 22 minutes, we’ll give you the world”), was on the news staff.
 Bearded like me, some people asked if we were brothers.
 Beards were still a subject of interest.

 Much of the time the news guys and the d.j.s would hang out together telling jokes or making fun of the management.
 It seemed as if no one thought he was doing anything special but was just a cog in a machine.

 Within a few weeks I had started relief-announcing at WJRZ, Newark, and WQXR, New York, plus, astonishingly, WNCN again.